hyperledger-archives/fabric/sdk/node/README.md

 ## Future Work
 The following is a list of known remaining work to be done.

-* Publish **hlc** to the npm registry or publish a link into the hyperledger github.
-Until then, you may use the following in your node program: `var hlc = require("YOUR-FABRIC-DIRECTORY/sdk/node");`
+* The reference documentation needs to be made simpler to follow as there are currently some internal classes and interfaces that are being exposed.

+* We are investigating how to make deployment of a chaincode simpler by not requiring you to set up a specific directory structure with dependencies.

 * Implement events appropriately, both custom and non-custom.
-The 'complete' event for `deploy` and `invoke` is currently implemented by simply waiting 5 seconds.
+The 'complete' event for `deploy` and `invoke` is currently implemented by simply waiting a set number of seconds (5 for invoke, 20 for deploy).
 It needs to receive a complete event from the server with the result of the transaction and make this available to the caller.
+This has not yet been implemented.

 * Support SHA2.
 HLC currently supports SHA3.